Race Day Details

 Yes, as long as you line up behind runners and fast walkers at the start line and you stay in the designated area for walkers.

-No. For the safety of both runners and pets, dogs are not permitted on the race course or on the field.
+No. For the safety of all, pets and wheeled vehicles (other than those mentioned above) are not permitted on the course or the field.

 Can I run with headphones?

 The use of headphones is strongly discouraged on road races, both for your safety and the safety and consideration of other participants.
 With headphones on, you may not be able to hear vital instructions and are not as aware of runners around you.